magento/devdocs/guides/v2.0/config-guide/solr/solr-overview.md

 *	<a href="#install-prereq-solr">Latest available version of Solr 4</a>

 <h3 id="prereq-secy">Firewall and SELinux</h3>
 By default, UNIX systems generally enable a firewall with restrictive rules and also enable SELinux, which imposes other types of security on the operating system.
-At the default settings, Magento cannot communicate with Solr using its default listen port 8983.

-One solution is to effectively disable these systems; however, if you don't wish to disable them, you can consult the following resources:

-*	<a href="https://help.ubuntu.com/community/IptablesHowTo" target="_blank">iptables how-to</a>
-*	<a href="https://fedoraproject.org/wiki/How_to_edit_iptables_rules" target="_blank">How to edit iptables rules (fedora project)</a>
-*	<a href="http://www.thegeekstuff.com/2011/06/iptables-rules-examples/" target="_blank">25 Most Frequently Used Linux IPTables Rules Examples</a>
-*	<a href="https://www.centos.org/docs/5/html/Deployment_Guide-en-US/ch-selinux.html" target="_blank">Introduction to SELinux (CentOS.org)</a>
-*	<a href="https://wiki.centos.org/HowTos/SELinux">SELinux How-To Wiki (CentOS.org)</a>
+It's easier to run Solr in development by disabling the firewall and SELinux but that choice is up to you.

+If you choose to keep your firewall (`iptables` in this example) and SELinux, you must set up rules to allow TCP traffic between Magento and Solr on Solr's listen port (8983 by default).

+#### Disable iptables and SELinux
 To stop the iptables service, enter the following command as a user with `root` privileges:

 	service iptables stop